paulsonkoly/calc/Readme.md

     g()
     >  300

-Note however that only the last frame of the function definition is retained, thus the following results in error:
+Note however that only immediately containing lexical scope of the function definition is retained, thus the following results in error:

     f = (x) -> {
       (y) -> {